myfyrefly/SQL-tracker/assets/README.md

 * Use [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
 There is a built-in version of `console.table`, but the NPM package formats the data a little better for our purposes.

 * You may wish to have a separate file containing functions for performing specific SQL queries you'll need to use.
 Could a constructor function or a class be helpful for organizing these?
+YESSS!

 * You will need to perform a variety of SQL JOINS to complete this assignment, and it's recommended you review the week's activities if you need a refresher on this.